 Software that handles XBRL tagging at the backend

 Is the thought of getting to know the XBRL standard well enough for you to effectively comply with the FERC mandate weighing on your mind?
-It would help you to know that there are high-quality FERC XBRL software that automatically handle XBRL tagging at the backend.
-All you deal with is the forms that pertain to your company.
+It would help you to know that there is high-quality FERC XBRL software that automatically handles XBRL tagging at the backend.
+All you deal with are the forms that pertain to your company.
 While you will still be able to view and access the XBRL tags being placed against your disclosures, you will not need to place the tags manually.